Horizontally-opposed twin designed by Sopwith. See also ABC

 1st serial number: 535001

-The R4 became the R4B in 1951.
-The main modifications are the rear wheel fitted with a pin hub, and a larger brake drum diameter.
+The R4 was replaced with the R4B in 1951.
+The main modifications are the rear wheel fitted with a different hub, and a larger diameter brake drum (130mm, up from 110mm).

 Produced from 1953 up to 1958

 1st serial number: 545001